Preface

 Introduction

 The creative arts can serve as a powerful health intervention for Black Americans, strengthening coping skills and fostering healing from racial trauma and stress.
-For instance, a music-based mindfulness intervention tailored to Black and African Americans showed promise in decreasing race-based anxiety.
+For instance, a music-based mindfulness intervention, opens in a new tab tailored to Black and African Americans showed promise in decreasing race-based anxiety.

 In addition to promoting healing at the individual and community levels, the arts can serve as a tool in public health research and health promotion.
-With photovoice research methodology, study participants express themselves and their communities through photography, allowing researchers to partner more effectively with community members and build more meaningful outreach and interventions.
-Health promotion interventions culturally tailored to a specific population, such as the Hip Hop Stroke initiative designed to teach urban minority children how to recognize stroke symptoms, have shown promising results in increasing health literacy and improving health outcomes.
+With photovoice research methodology, opens in a new tab, study participants express themselves and their communities through photography, allowing researchers to partner more effectively with community members and build more meaningful outreach and interventions.
+Health promotion interventions culturally tailored to a specific population, such as the Hip Hop Stroke, opens in a new tab initiative designed to teach urban minority children how to recognize stroke symptoms, have shown promising results in increasing health literacy and improving health outcomes.

 Creative Arts-Based Interventions

-A Digital Music-Based Mindfulness Intervention for Black Americans with Elevated Race-Based Anxiety: A Multiple-Baseline Pilot Study.
-Jones, G.; Herrmann, F.; Nock, M. K. JMIR Formative Research, v.
+A Digital Music-Based Mindfulness Intervention for Black Americans with Elevated Race-Based Anxiety: A Multiple-Baseline Pilot Study., opens in a new tab Jones, G.; Herrmann, F.; Nock, M. K. JMIR Formative Research, v.
 7 (August 16): Art. e49284, 2023.

-Evaluation of the Effectiveness of a Musical Cognitive Restructuring App for Black Inner-City Girls: Survey, Usage, and Focus Group Evaluation.
-Neal-Barnett, A., Stadulis, R., Ellzey, D., Jean, E., Rowell, T., et al. JMIR mHealth and uHealth, v.
+Evaluation of the Effectiveness of a Musical Cognitive Restructuring App for Black Inner-City Girls: Survey, Usage, and Focus Group Evaluation., opens in a new tab Neal-Barnett, A., Stadulis, R., Ellzey, D., Jean, E., Rowell, T., et al. JMIR mHealth and uHealth, v.
 7, #6 (June): Art. e11310, 2019.

-Music Therapy for Pain in Black and White Cancer Patients: A Retrospective Study.
-Lichtl, A., Casaw, C., Edwards, J., Popkin, K., Yu, J., et al. Journal of Pain and Symptom Management, v.
+Music Therapy for Pain in Black and White Cancer Patients: A Retrospective Study., opens in a new tab Lichtl, A., Casaw, C., Edwards, J., Popkin, K., Yu, J., et al. Journal of Pain and Symptom Management, v.
 64, #5 (November), p.
 478-485, 2022.

-Vocal Music Therapy for Chronic Pain Management in Inner-City African Americans: A Mixed Methods Feasibility Study.
-Bradt, J., Norris, M., Shim, M., Gracely, E. J., & Gerrity, P. Journal of Music Therapy, v.
+Vocal Music Therapy for Chronic Pain Management in Inner-City African Americans: A Mixed Methods Feasibility Study., opens in a new tab Bradt, J., Norris, M., Shim, M., Gracely, E. J., & Gerrity, P. Journal of Music Therapy, v.
 53, #2 (Summer), p.
 178-206, 2016.

 Social Change and Community Healing Through Art

-Art, Anti-Racism and Health Equity: "Don't Ask Me Why, Ask Me How!"
-Griffith, D. M., & Semlow, A. R. Ethnicity & Disease, v.
+Art, Anti-Racism and Health Equity: "Don't Ask Me Why, Ask Me How!", opens in a new tab Griffith, D. M., & Semlow, A. R. Ethnicity & Disease, v.
 30, #3 (Summer), p.
 373-380, 2020.

-Mental Health During COVID-19: Community-Based Arts Addressing African American Experiences.
-Garlock, M. A., Sahle, E. N., Kelly, S. E., Williams, M. S., & Kirby, S. L. Africana Public Interest Journal, v.1 (Spring), 2023.
+Mental Health During COVID-19: Community-Based Arts Addressing African American Experiences., links to an external website, opens in a new tab Garlock, M. A., Sahle, E. N., Kelly, S. E., Williams, M. S., & Kirby, S. L. Africana Public Interest Journal, v.1 (Spring), 2023.

 Research and Health Promotion Through Art

-Beginning a Partnership with Photovoice to Explore Environmental Health and Health Inequities in Minority Communities.
-Kovacic, M. B., Stigler, S., Smith, A., Kidd, A., & Vaughn, L. M. International Journal of Environmental Research and Public Health, v.
+Beginning a Partnership with Photovoice to Explore Environmental Health and Health Inequities in Minority Communities., opens in a new tab Kovacic, M. B., Stigler, S., Smith, A., Kidd, A., & Vaughn, L. M. International Journal of Environmental Research and Public Health, v.
 11, #11 (October 27), p.
 11132-11151, 2014.

 How Can We PrEP?
-Exploring Black MSM's Experiences with Pre-Exposure Prophylaxis Through Photovoice.
-LeMasters, K., Atkins, K., Oloonabadi, S. A., Munn, T., Eng, E., et al. AIDS Education and Prevention, v.
+Exploring Black MSM's Experiences with Pre-Exposure Prophylaxis Through Photovoice., opens in a new tab LeMasters, K., Atkins, K., Oloonabadi, S. A., Munn, T., Eng, E., et al. AIDS Education and Prevention, v.
 33, #1 (February), p.
 16-32, 2021.

-Improving Community Stroke Preparedness in the Hip Hop Stroke Randomized Clinical Trial.
-Williams, O., Leighton-Herrmann Quinn, E., Teresi, J., Eimicke, J. P., Kong, J., et al. Stroke, v.
+Improving Community Stroke Preparedness in the Hip Hop Stroke Randomized Clinical Trial., opens in a new tab Williams, O., Leighton-Herrmann Quinn, E., Teresi, J., Eimicke, J. P., Kong, J., et al. Stroke, v.
 49, #4 (April), p.
 972-979, 2018.

-A Review of Hip Hop-Based Interventions for Health Literacy, Health Behaviors, and Mental Health.
-Robinson, C., Seaman, E. L., Montgomery, L., & Winfrey, A. Journal of Racial and Ethnic Health Disparities, v.
+A Review of Hip Hop-Based Interventions for Health Literacy, Health Behaviors, and Mental Health., opens in a new tab Robinson, C., Seaman, E. L., Montgomery, L., & Winfrey, A. Journal of Racial and Ethnic Health Disparities, v.
 5, #3 (June), p.
 468-484, 2018.

-Rise Up, Get Tested, and Live: An Arts-Based Colorectal Cancer Educational Program in a Faith-Based Setting.
-Friedman, D. B., Adams, S. A., Brandt, H. M., Heiney, S. P., Hébert, J. R., et al. Journal of Cancer Education, v.
+Rise Up, Get Tested, and Live: An Arts-Based Colorectal Cancer Educational Program in a Faith-Based Setting., opens in a new tab Friedman, D. B., Adams, S. A., Brandt, H. M., Heiney, S. P., Hébert, J. R., et al. Journal of Cancer Education, v.
 34, #3 (June), p.
 550–555, 2019.

 Representation in the Arts and Access to Arts-Based Interventions

-Efforts in Increasing Racial and Ethnic Diversity in the Field of Art Therapy.
-Awais, Y. J., & Yali, A. M. Art Therapy, v.
+Efforts in Increasing Racial and Ethnic Diversity in the Field of Art Therapy., links to an external website, opens in a new tab Awais, Y. J., & Yali, A. M. Art Therapy, v.
 32, #3 (August 17), p.
 112-119, 2015.